neelesh2k/beautiful-jekyll/aboutme.md

 the three main campuses of Anna University with a monthly viewership of 3000+.
-- Assisted the president to lead the club of 150 students and mentored the junior designers in designing the bi-monthly print issue.
+- Assisted the president to lead the club of 150 students and mentored junior designers in designing the bi-monthly print issue.

 **Joint Secretary**
 July 2018 - April 2019